withrifan/withrifan/README.md

 - 👨‍💻 I'm studied computer and network for 3 years in school
 - 🌱 I’m currently learning Front-end web & SysAdmin
 - 📫 How to reach me on Instagram or Facebook <i>@withrifan</i> and my LinkedIn profile is <a href="https://www.linkedin.com/in/achmadrifan"><i>achmadrifan</i></a>
-- 🔥 I use Fedora cinnamon & Windows 10 for daily use